Laura Robson career statistics

-Career Achievements
+Career achievements

 Laura Robson won her first Olympic medal at the 2012 Summer Olympics in mixed doubles alongside Andy Murray.
 At the 2012 US Open, she recorded the two biggest wins of her career over former Grand Slam champions Li Na and Kim Clijsters, before falling in the fourth round to Samantha Stosur.
 Robson reached her first WTA Tour singles final that same year in Guangzhou, losing to Hsieh Su-wei.

 In 2013, Robson gained much praise by defeating Petra Kvitová in the second round Australian Open 11–9 in the deciding set, in a marathon match.
 At Madrid, Robson gained the first top four victory of her career, upsetting world No. 4, Agnieszka Radwańska, in the second round in straight sets, losing just four games.
 She subsequently lost to former world No. 1, Ana Ivanovic, in the following round, after having led 5–2 in the final set.

 At Wimbledon, she reached the fourth round as the home favorite, coming back from 1–6, 2–5 down to win her third-round match.
-At the US Open, Robson was seeded at a Grand Slam event for the first time, at 30.
+At the US Open, Robson was seeded at a major event for the first time, at 30.

-Over the course of her career, Robson has claimed one ITF title.
-On the ITF Junior Circuit, she won Wimbledon in 2008 and was runner-up at the Australian Open in both 2009 and 2010.
+Over her career, Robson has claimed one ITF title.
+On the ITF Junior Circuit, she won the Wimbledon Championships in 2008 and finished runner-up at the Australian Open 2009 and 2010.